microsoft/CCF/doc/architecture/index.rst

     :fa:`book` :doc:`consensus/index`
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Different consensus protocols can be used to replicate state in a CCF network.
+    CCF makes use of a consensus protocol to replicate transactions.

     ---